 No matter how obscure the field may seem, the diverse skills of ‘futuring’ (ranging from data research, intuition to strategic direction to name a few) have become essential in a world with fast changing tides and shifting sands.

-The trend forecasting discipline is an integral element of the fashion industry.
+5- The future trend forecasting discipline is an integral element of the fashion industry.

 Many fashion companies, from raw materials producers to finished product manufacturers, design brands, retailers and marketing consider they need trend forecasting to stay competitive.